 Hello!
 I’m Lori Grisham.
 I am a writer and researcher based in Washington, D.C.
 I currently work at USA TODAY as a multimedia journalist where I report daily, trending stories for the network and collaborate with digital designers and developers to create alternate story forms and interactives.

-I spent the last four years working at NPR as an editorial researcher.
+Prior to this job, I spent four years working at NPR as an editorial researcher.
 I supported the Ombudsman, also known as the audience representative, by investigating listener and reader complaints about coverage.
-In December 2013, I took a voluntary buyout from NPR and am in the process of finding my next adventure while I continue my freelance job of managing content on RosanneCash.com.

 I have an M.A. in Communication with a focus in journalism and public policy from American University and a B.A. in English and Religion from Mary Washington College.
 In between getting those degrees, I lived in beautiful Savannah, Ga. working as an admission counselor for the Savannah College of Art and Design.
 I still dream of warmer winters and Tybee Island, but Washington, D.C., is my true home.
 In my free time, I love exploring my neighborhood on Capitol Hill, cheering for the Nats, trying out new hobbies, and (at least recently) I’ve been really into baking galettes.